 The exact location of the sites are shown in:

-To fulfil the UK Government’s goal to create national hubs for global trade and investment, promote regeneration and job creation and create hotbeds for innovation, East Midlands Freeport has the ambition to:
+To fulfil the UK Government's goal to create national hubs for global trade and investment, promote regeneration, job creation and create hotbeds of innovation, East Midlands Freeport has the ambition to: